 You will be learning a great deal about Greek Mythology this year as well.
 You will read ten different Greek myths and compare and contrast the theme throughout each story.
 This unit has always been a personal favorite with all of the classes that I have taught in the past.

 You will have the opportunity to read the novel titled Brown Girl Dreaming by Jacqueline Woodson, who is one of today's finest writers.
 The story is a autobiography written of Woodson's childhood through poetry and verse.
 She shares what it was like to grow up in the 1960s and 1970s, living with the remnants of Jim Crow and her growing awareness of the Civil Rights movement.
 The touching novel is an account of Woodson finding her voice through writing stories, despite the fact that she struggled with reading as a child.

-Midway through the year, we will read the classic novel called Charlotte's Web by E.W.
+Our last novel we will read is the classic Charlotte's Web by E.W.
 White.
 Young Fern Arable stops her father from killing a pig named Wilbur, the runt of his litter.
 When Wilbur grows up, he's sent to live on the Zuckerman farm, where he spends his days eating and sleeping to fight off loneliness.
 Eventually, he meets Charlotte, a gray spider, who comes to the rescue and hatches a plan to save Wilbur's life.
+You will have the opportunity to research a type of farm and share your knowledge with your classmates.
 We will investigate the themes that are intertwined in our novels this year also.